NHOrus/srwq-compilation/episode-21.md

 The semi-tonal voice of Aquija cuts in.
 "Yes, you should be no stranger to cutting and running by this stage, Vatran."

 Vat Tran grimaces.
 "Well, the Haganes stopped firing, so we have our chance.
 Helmsman, get us to the coast ASAP, we'll meet up with the Killer Whale, and see if this Wodan fellow leaves us anything to work with."
-Haken Browning !zHe7DH816A Sat 20 Feb 2010 05:05:12 No.4558659 Report
->>4558621
->>4558639
->>4558646
-ETA of MC RaiOh legs on EFA asses, perhaps?

-My signs point to "right when we fucking need it."
-Stealthyboy !fchRKomfls Sat 20 Feb 2010 05:07:12 No.4558664 Report
- Quoted By: >>4558670
->>4558689
->>4558656
-Magus sure is wanting people to use Machine Cells now, isn't she?

-Am I the only one worried by this?
-Sciencegar Sciencebolt Sat 20 Feb 2010 05:10:12 No.4558670 Report
- Quoted By: >>4558682
->>4558664

-There was a lot of offscreen banter since the last time we saw Nate.
-Things were decided, behind closed doors.
-Stealthyboy !fchRKomfls Sat 20 Feb 2010 05:11:12 No.4558682 Report
- Quoted By: >>4558696
->>4558670
-THIS DOES NOT LESSEN MY UNEASE.
-Anonymous Mk-II Sat 20 Feb 2010 05:12:12 No.4558689 Report
->>4558664
-you are not the only one.
-Anonymous Sat 20 Feb 2010 05:14:12 No.4558694 Report
->>4558656
->Omeda Disaster.

-...ugh...

-Anyway, we are going to turn tail and run now?

-Damn, I had hoped we would shoot down the damnet Hagane.
-We are already on mission 21, it's about time we blew up a big fish like this one.
-GUNDAMU !0smG1gQz9c Sat 20 Feb 2010 05:15:12 No.4558696 Report
- Quoted By: >>4558720
->>4558682
-Come now.

-What could possibly go wrong?
-Anonymous Mk-II Sat 20 Feb 2010 05:21:12 No.4558720 Report
- Quoted By: >>4558741
->>4558696
-remmember the last time someone tried untested technology in SRW? yeah the huckebeins vanishing thing that killed a lot of people, sure it was inspector doing behind the scenes but we better keep our guard up i can see some of that kinda of naive shit we do backfiring and making things worst.
-Stealthyboy !fchRKomfls Sat 20 Feb 2010 05:25:12 No.4558728 Report
- Quoted By: >>4558745
->>4558761
->>4558766
- It's not the technology that worries me.
-It's the fact that it's Magus who's suggesting using it.
-Plus the DC've been discussing this behind our backs.
-Sciencegar Sciencebolt Sat 20 Feb 2010 05:25:12 No.4558729 Report
- Quoted By: >>4558759
+---

 The two coating swords dance around the Soldifar like a fretful partner, as Latooni desperately battles to keep the Medius from chopping her in half.
 The ramblings of the woman inside it aren't help her concentration.

 "No!!
 Aqua, my precious daughter!
 They've beheaded you, dismembered you, defiled you!
 I'll never forgive them!"

-"Please....be quiet."
+"Please... be quiet."

 Blocking the two swords with her good hand, Latooni fires her beam machinegun into the Medius' stomach with the other.
 Chunks of torso fly off, but then black mechs leg comes up and kicks the gun away.